Felipe Ángeles International Airport: Taxi

 The airport provides designated boarding areas for taxis that have received approval from the Department of Infrastructure, Communications, and Transportation (SICT).
 These services are closely regulated by the airport authorities to ensure safety and reliability.

 Public transport

 The Mexibús bus rapid transit system Line I, offers a connection to Ojo de Agua station in the State of Mexico.
 From Ojo de Agua, passengers can transfer to Ciudad Azteca metro station.
 Plans are underway to extend Mexibús Line IV to AIFA in the future, creating an additional connection between the airport and the metro system at Indios Verdes station.

+Entrance to the AIFA–Clara Krause station of the Tren Felipe Ángeles.

-Future rail connection
+Rail connection

+The airport station, AIFA–Clara Krause railway station, opened on 26 April 2026.

+The Tren Felipe Ángeles connects the airport with Buenavista railway station in the Cuauhtémoc borough in central Mexico City, branching off an existing line at Lechería station, heading northeast to the airport grounds.

+The branch line was presented in 2020 as a 23 km extension of the Suburban train network to serve the airport.

+It uses the Tarjeta de Movilidad Integrada, instead of separate ticketing like the Tren Suburbano.